chunter4/stly_demo/README.md

 # Dev Environment Setup
     - Clone this repository to a clean Windows 10 machine
-    - We assume the latest Google Chrome is already installed
     - Install Python 3.7 (in Requirements directory) and PIP
     - Install PyCharm Community Edition (https://www.jetbrains.com/pycharm/download/)
         - Open the repository in PyCharm